 Tucson Area of Responsibility

 Today, Tucson Sector is one of the busiest sectors on the Southwest Border, covering 262 miles of linear border from the Yuma County line to the Arizona/New Mexico state line.
-It is made up of eight stations that are broken down into three corridors.
-These eight stations are located in Why, Casa Grande, Tucson, Nogales, Willcox, Sonoita, Bisbee, and Douglas.
+Its made up of nine stations that are broken down into three corridors.
+These nine stations are located in Why, Casa Grande, Tucson, Nogales, Willcox, Sonoita, Bisbee, Douglas, and Three Points.

 Sector Headquarters Location: 2430 S. Swan Road, Tucson AZ 85711

-Stations: Stations of the Tucson Sector are located in Why, Casa Grande, Douglas, Bisbee, Nogales, Sonoita, Tucson, and Willcox, Arizona.
+Stations: Stations of the Tucson Sector are located in Why, Casa Grande, Douglas, Bisbee, Nogales, Sonoita, Tucson, Three Points, and Willcox, Arizona.

 Contact Information: Phone Number - (520) 748-3000; Sector Headquarters Mailing Address: 2430 S. Swan Road, Tucson, AZ 85711.